 dependency_resolvers_conf.xml configuration file in the Galaxy

-The binding between tool XML and the tools they need to run is specified in the tool XML using
+The binding between tool XML and the system tools they need to run is specified in the tool XML using

 tags, for example